vzaccaria/thesis-template/readme.md

 This is a fully working latex template which tries to conform by the Politecnico di Milano standards for master thesis's production.

-The current template follows the guidelines published on October 2021 by the Scuola 3I @ Polimi.
+The current template is the "Classical format thesis" published on October 2021 by the Scuola 3I @ Polimi [^1].

+The Scuola 3I mandates that, for a thesis with a reviewer, an extended six page executive summary must be provided; this abstract must be written accoridng to the Executive Summary template [^2].

+In alternative, the CCS of computer science and engineering allows a Journal format (30 pages) to be written according to another template [^3].

 In principle, you shouldn't need anything else for running it besides `gnu make` `pdflatex`.
 Checkout `thesis.pdf` for an example of the output.